Journey in faith with us at St. David...

 In 1955, St. David became self-supporting and called its first full-time pastor.
 The community continued to grow along with the membership at St. David.
 On Palm Sunday, April 15, 1962, services were held for the first time in a new edifice with seating capacity for 600, which serves as the sanctuary today.
 In 1990, a new Family Life Center was dedicated to provide for expanded ministry.
 In 2000, a connector between the sanctuary and the educational building was built, which added space for classrooms and a choir rehearsal area.
 In addition, the organ was rebuilt and the narthex expanded.

-On March 10, 2002, the Rev. James E. Laurence began his ministry at St. David.
-Today, under his leadership, many wonderful new things are happening here!
+Many wonderful new things are happening here!
 Our congregation continues to fulfill our Bishop’s vision for our synod, as we grow “deeper and wider.”
 Our newly opened prayer room and the formation of our church Prayer Team are some exciting new ways in which we are growing deeper in our prayer lives and spiritual disciplines.
 Our congregation is not only growing deeper, it is growing wider in our outreach!
-The clearest example of this is our support of the Hispanic mission congregation, Inglesia Luterana Cristo Rey, that meets at St. David.
+The clearest example of this is our support of the Hispanic mission congregation, Iglesia Luterana Cristo Rey, that meets at St. David.
 We give thanks for the many ways in which God’s work is being done here at St. David and we look forward to what God continues to have in store for us!

-As a congregation of the Evangelical Lutheran Church in America (ELCA), St. David is part of a church body comprised of almost five million members in more than ten thousand congregations throughout the U.S. We share in ministry with Evangelical Lutheran churches throughout the world, and we partner with a variety of Christians, Jews and Muslims for social ministry and social justice.
+As a congregation of the SC Synod of the Evangelical Lutheran Church in America (ELCA), St. David is part of a church body comprised of almost five million members in more than ten thousand congregations throughout the U.S. We share in ministry with Evangelical Lutheran churches throughout the world, and we partner with a variety of Christians, Jews and Muslims for social ministry and social justice.

 Other ELCA organizations include Lutheran Social Services, disaster relief, prison ministries, immigrant and refugee services, hospitals, nursing homes, camps and retreat centers, schools, colleges and seminaries.